Beware “Practical Holiness”

 Now: Am I saved by the law?
 Oh, heavens no. That’s so old covenant.
 I don’t keep the law to earn salvation.
 No, the law shows me how to live pleasing to the Lord.
 The law is a how-to manual for holiness.

-Practical holiness is a term to beware as it often comes hiding a fishhook.
-Much of it is pure mixture, as the following soundbites illustrate:
+Practical holiness is a term to beware as it often comes with a fishhook.
+Much of it is toxic mixture, as the following soundbites illustrate:

 - “If you sow to the flesh you will reap destruction.”
 (Yep).
 “So we have to be earnest in getting people to change their behavior.”
 (But that’s sowing to the flesh!
 You’re setting them up for failure.)